Copying File Content in Python

 The example of copy2 function

-As mentioned earlier, if you also require meta-data that includes creation, modification of the source file along with file permission and content then use the copy2 method of the shutli module.
+As mentioned earlier, if you also require meta-data that includes the creation, and modification of the source file along with file permission and content then use the copy2 method of the shutli module.

 The syntax is the same as we used for the copy function i.e.: